fpim/fpim.github.io/from_python_import_me/posts/easy-and-effective-python-type-checker.md

 for performance optimizations is left as an exercise for the reader.

-Although there are open source libraries like [mypy](http://mypy-lang.org/) that do type checking for you, this article aims to present you with the minimum knowledge you need to know (and a hack) for you to implement you own type checking, if you want to avoid the unnecessary dependencies brought by a full blown library.
+Although there are open source libraries like [mypy](http://mypy-lang.org/) that do type checking for you, this article aims to present you with the minimum knowledge you need to know (and a hack) for you to implement your own type checking, if you want to avoid the unnecessary dependencies brought by a full-blown library.

 ###The Basic Type Hinting

- The following function intends to take two integer as arguments and return the sum of them, you can specify type of the function arguments by adding `:type` and type of return value by adding `->type`:
+ The following function intends to take two integer as arguments and return the sum of them, you can specify the type of the function arguments by adding `:type` and type of return value by adding `->type`:

 ```python
 def add(a:int, b:int)->int: